 The state investigator also noted the nursing home's failure "to ensure staff washed/sanitized hands between residents while passing meal trays and assisting with tray set up, to prevent the potential spread of infection for residents" who resided on the 100 and 400 Halls.
 It was noted that "these failed practices had the potential to affect fifteen residents who had physician orders for wound care, twenty-two residents who were dependent on incontinent care and sixteen residents who receive meal trays in their rooms and resided on the 100 Hall and 400 Hall."

 If your loved one has been injured or died prematurely while residing at Brighton Ridge Nursing Home, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Carroll County victims of mistreatment living in long-term centers including nursing homes in Eureka Springs.
+Our network of attorneys fights aggressively on behalf of Carroll County victims of mistreatment living in long-term centers including nursing homes in Eureka Springs.
 For years, our attorneys have successfully resolved nursing home abuse cases just like yours.
 Our experience can ensure a positive outcome in your claim for compensation against those that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively on your behalf to ensure your rights are protected.

-Our law firm accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
+Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee arrangement.
 This agreement postpones the need to pay for our services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 We can begin representing you in your case today to ensure you receive adequate compensation for your losses.
 All information you share with our law offices will remain confidential.